Katina Schubert: Politics

 Schubert became involved in politics during her time in university.
 From 1980 to 1982 she was active in Jusos, the youth branch of the Social Democratic Party (SPD), campaigning for a youth center in Bad Godesberg.
 She was also involved with the List of Undogmatic Students at the University of Bonn from 1983 to 1989, part of the extraparliamentary left.

 Schubert became a member of the Party of Democratic Socialism (PDS) in 2001.
 In June 2003, she was elected to the party executive and became spokeswoman for domestic policy.
 From 2004–05 she was a member of the executive of the Party of the European Left.
 She was elected co-deputy leader of the PDS in April 2006.
 She left the party executive in 2008, but was re-elected again in 2010.
 On 10 June 2012, Schubert was elected managing director of the Berlin branch of The Left.
 Within the party, Schubert was spokeswoman for the moderate Reform Left Network from 2003 to 2006.

 Schubert was elected to the Abgeordnetenhaus in the 2016 Berlin state election on the Left state list, and became spokeswoman for labour and refugee policy as well as a member of the Committee for Integration, Labour and Social Affairs.
 On 10 December 2016, she was elected as chairwoman of the Berlin Left, succeeding Klaus Lederer, who resigned after being appointed Senator for Culture and Europe in the second Müller senate.

 In 2021, Schubert was elected as one of six deputy federal leaders of The Left.

 Wikipedia controversy

 On 6 December 2007, Schubert filed a criminal complaint against the Wikimedia Foundation due to "the use of anti-constitutional symbols" on German Wikipedia.
 Specifically, she cited the displaying of Nazi iconography on articles, such as that of the Hitler Youth, claiming that it "goes beyond what is needed for documentation and political education".
-She stated that she was concerned about how platforms such as Wikipedia could exploited by far-right extremists to promote their views, and hoped to spark a public debate about the issue.
+She stated that she was concerned about how platforms such as Wikipedia could be exploited by far-right extremists to promote their views, and hoped to spark a public debate about the issue.
 Her actions drew significant criticism, including from her party.
 Fellow Left politician Heiko Hilker rejected Schubert's position, saying that "she fails to grasp the self-regulating mechanisms that work in Wikipedia."
 After a conversation with Wikimedia representatives, Schubert withdrew her complaint the next day, though she maintained her criticism of the site.